The ketogenic diet is one of the most popular diet today, all thanks to its effectiveness in carving off the excess fat.

 Water is important for digestion and elimination of toxins.
 It transports nutrients to the body’s cells.

-When you don’t drink enough water, kidney function is affected.
+When you don’t drink enough water, kidney functions also get affected.

 The body has a backup system for times of drought and dehydration, but it requires the liver to step in and fulfill some of the kidney’s functions.